 There has been a history of declining local healthcare services in the service area.
 These have been worsened post-Covid pandemic by severe workplace shortages.
 Structurally, there is a split in health care systems between Buffalo versus Rochester-based systems.
 One of the effects of this split is a lack of communication among providers about the availability of services.

-All of the interviewed community stakeholders supported the project.
-They provided many suggestions regarding enhancements and improvements related to transportation, communication and at-home supportive services.
+All of the interviewed community stakeholders strongly supported the project and the additional local services that would be available.
+They provided many suggestions regarding enhancements and improvements related to transportation, communication, and post-discharge care.